-to end domestic violence in Arizona.
+to end domestic and sexual violence in Arizona.

 We envision living in a world where all relationships are healthy, respectful, safe and loving.